JohnReedLOL/scala-trace-debug/README.md

 # debugtrace
 Making finding and customizing you tracing, printing, and debugging statements easier than ever.

-Debugging utility for printing, tracing, and fatal and non-fatal assertions.
+Debugging utility for printing, tracing, fatal and non-fatal assertions.

 ____________________________________________________________________________________________________________________